The paywall gap

 Self-hosting and the exit option

 Hashnode is a managed SaaS with no self-hosted option.
 If Hashnode changes its pricing, deprecates a feature, or gets acquired, your exit path is to export Markdown and start over somewhere else.
-VeloCMS is MIT-licensed and runs on a single Railway service.
-You can deploy your own instance in about 10 minutes and own every byte of your content on infrastructure you control.
-The managed SaaS plan is $9/month if you don't want to manage hosting — but the self-hosted option is always there.
+VeloCMS's exit path is simpler: posts, media, subscribers, and settings export as JSON, CSV, or Markdown from the admin panel any time you want them, no ticket required.
+The managed SaaS plan is $9/month — and the export button is always there, whether you ever use it or not.